rashadism/openchoreo/samples/component-with-traits/README.md

 - Uses the `web-service` component type
 - Sets parameters for replicas, resources, and port
-- Attaches the `persistent-volume` addon with instance name `data-storage`
+- Attaches the `persistent-volume` trait with instance name `data-storage`

 ### Workload